TelegramMessenger/Telegram-iOS/Documentation/Guides/Installation & Setup.md

 #### 3.7.2 Attaching custom properties and measurements to a custom event

 It's possible to attach properties and/or measurements to a custom event.
 There is one limitation to attaching properties and measurements.
 They currently don't show up in the HockeyApp dashboard but you have to link your app to Application Insights to be able to query them.
-Please have a look at [our blogpost](https://www.hockeyapp.net/blog/2016/08/30/custom-events-public-preview.html) to find out how to do that.
+Please have a look at [our blog post](https://www.hockeyapp.net/blog/2016/08/30/custom-events-public-preview.html) to find out how to do that.

 - Properties have to be a string.
 - Measurements have to be of a numeric type.